Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 Board Class:

-- Piece[][] field - subject to change, we may find having a 2d array better or need a separate "squares" class if things do not work out.
+- Piece[][] ~field~ grid - subject to change, we may find having a 2d array better or need a separate "squares" class if things do not work out.
-- getPiece()
+- [UPDATED] getPiece(int row, int col) - does exactly what it sounds like it does
+- [NEW] placePiece(Piece piece, int row, int col) - places pieces at row col
+- [NEW] removePiece(int row, int col) - removes piece at row col

 Piece Class (abstract class, like adventurer) :
 - boolean isWhite